David Noble (Australian footballer): Coaching career

 Following his successful captain-coaching stint at Upwey-Tecoma, Noble began a coaching career in the TAC Cup, serving as assistant coach at the newly established Oakleigh Chargers, then senior coach at the NSW/ACT Rams.
-He then joined AFL club the Western Bulldogs for five years from 1998-2002, serving as an assistant coach over that time as well as the reserves coach in 1998 and 1999, winning one reserves premiership.
+He then joined AFL club the Western Bulldogs for five years from 1998–2002, serving as an assistant coach over that time as well as the reserves coach in 1998 and 1999, winning one reserves premiership.

-In 2003, Noble moved to South Australia, and served as senior coach at Glenelg in the SANFL in 2003 and 2004, but did not take the club to finals.
-He then joined the AFL's Adelaide Crows and spent more than a decade at the club, serving as assistant coach (2005-10), list manager (2011-13) and head of football (2014-16).
+In 2003, Noble moved to South Australia, and served as senior coach at Glenelg in the South Australian National Football League (SANFL) in 2003 and 2004, but did not take the club to finals.
+He then joined the AFL's Adelaide Crows and spent more than a decade at the club, serving as assistant coach (2005–10), list manager (2011–13) and head of football (2014–16).
 He was an integral part of the club’s eight finals campaigns over that ten year period.